zaki/irrlicht/examples/27.HelloWorld_Android/readme.txt

 	The OGLES1 driver doesn't need those files.

 obj:
-	(not sure... but seems all objects files needed for linking are put in here before linking - even the libs)
+	All object and library files mentioned in the Android.mk are put in here before linking.

 libs:
-	The result of compiling your application is always a lib (probably because native code can't run directly but only as lib).
+	Contains the binaries of your application after compilation.
+The application itself is a lib(probably because native code can't run directly but only as lib).

 src:
+	The src folder is needed when you have Java sources and should only contain .java and .aidl files.
-	Created by our makefile because the ant build.xml in the android sdk needs it for some reason.
-It's empty (so far?).
+	Although the examples doesn't use Java the makefile creates this folder as the ant build.xml in the android sdk needs it.